-A number of utilities like sewer lines, water pipelines, gas pipelines, power and communication cables etc. are there along and across the alignment.
+A number of above ground utilities like are there along and across the alignment.
 Some of these will have to be diverted or bridged.
 Details are given in chapter 4 on Civil Engineering.
+Since the alignment passes through the area of Sanjay Gandhi National Park, therefore it is expected that underground utilities may not be there.